Greater Moldova: Romanian and Soviet communism

-As a result, Romania made peace with the Allies; the Moldavian SSR had by then been restored, and its leadership reinstated.
+As a result of the coup, Romania made peace with the Allies; the Moldavian SSR had by then been restored, and its leadership reinstated.
 Nikita Salogor, a Soviet Moldavian politician, took this occasion to begin an irredentist campaign.
 According to him, the Moldavian SSR had to expand its borders to those of the "historic Moldavia" (that is, the Principality of Moldavia's borders), incorporating territories from Romania and the Ukrainian SSR.
 This also included territories that never belonged to the old principality, more precisely the Maramureș and Năsăud counties, perceived as "the cradle of the Moldavian people" since Bogdan I and Dragoș came from there.
 In 1946, in their secret correspondence with the Soviet central leadership, the leaders of the Moldavian SSR promoted these proposals proclaiming the need to "free [the Moldavian lands] from the yoke of the Romanian boyars and capitalists".
 Salogor would later send a letter to Stalin, defending the "unity of the Moldavians" and the economic importance of the Budjak.
 However, Salogor was later demoted and removed from his political posts.
 This is thought to have been due to his claims over Ukrainian lands, perceived as something unacceptable and that could "justify" the earlier Romanian territorial claims over those lands.
 These were the fears of some Soviet politicians who possibly insisted on Stalin that he should be sacked.

 In the larger context of cultural identity, Moldovan intellectuals were pushed to discuss local writings in terms of "Moldovan literature", which included "Romanian writers from earlier periods that had been born throughout greater Moldavia."
 One prominent case was that of Neamț County native Ion Creangă, who was defined as a classic of Moldovan literature and a "son of the Moldovan people"; some references to him as a Romanian writer were only allowed during the Khrushchev Thaw of 1955–1968.
 This trend was first encouraged by Camenca native Artiom Lazarev as Minister of Education (1947–1951) and of Culture (1953–1963)—his contribution included commissioning the Alley of Classics complex in Chișinău, which displays the busts of Creangă, Alecsandri, Eminescu, and Dimitrie Cantemir.